-Requires information to be allowed to be given to deaf and blind pupils.
+Requires information about the schools and services to be given to deaf and blind pupils.

 Sec.
 169b.
 Board Member Conflicts of Interest

 Prohibits school board members from voting on any contract in which the board member has a conflict of interest.